-Providing Accessible Recreation through the WMA System: Wildlife-dependent recreational opportunities are available on many state lands for people of all ages and abilities. ^{12,13} The WMA system includes accessible trails, hunting blinds, observation s, canoe launches, and other opportunities for visitors to hunt, fish, observe, and enjoy platforms, canoe launches, and other opportunities for visitors to hunt, fish, observe, and enjoy wildlife.
+Providing Accessible Recreation through the WMA System: Wildlife-dependent recreational opportunities are available on many state lands for people of all ages and abilities. ^{12,13} The WMA system includes accessible trails, hunting blinds, observation platforms, canoe launches, and other opportunities for visitors to hunt, fish, observe, and enjoy wildlife.
 Throughout the WMA system: